Verdict in Illinois History:

 “At one time I would say the defense bar probably didn’t appreciate their thoroughness because they would depose everyone,” Locallo says.
 “They have success in their preparation and ability to know the medicine.
 And they are not afraid to try a case.”

-Barry says he had the first Illinois million-dollar malpractice settlement and verdict in 1974 in Bonnie Cistaro v.
-Sisters of St. Mary.
+Goldberg & Goldberg had the first Illinois million-dollar malpractice settlement and verdict in 1974 in Bonnie Cistaro v.
+Sisters of St. Mary case.

-And they say many of their cases resulted in changes to rules or laws.
+Many of our cases have resulted in changes to rules or laws.

 For example, in Frankie Nelson v. the City of Chicago, the case resulted in the city requiring playgrounds be built on a soft foam-like material to help prevent accidents.